 Value-added tax is a UK-specific sales tax.
-Big companies in the UK are often VAT registered, and can get the VAT due on top of royalties too.
-This blog is for accounts-literate financial professionals: If you’re not VAT registered, or don’t know what that is, this blog is not for you!
+Big companies in the UK are often VAT registered and can get the VAT due on top of royalties too.
+This blog is for accounts-literate financial professionals, and the point is to explain to an accounts team how the structure of an on demand partner affects VAT return accounting: If you’re not VAT registered, or don’t know what that is, this blog is probably not for you.

 At Teemill, the customer transaction is between their bank and ours, and we pay you royalties on each sale.
 Royalties are paid exclusive of VAT automatically, but if you’re VAT registered you can get the VAT due on top of your royalties too.